cogilv25/GroupProject/Documentation/Usability Testing.md

 # Creating Exemption Rules
 ## Process
 - Create a rule that exempts one of the users from a specific task.
-- Create a rule that exempts one of the users from a specific room.
+- Create a rule that exempts a different user from a specific room.
+- Enable the 2 rules you have created.

+## Evaluation
+- Did you have any difficulties with the process?
+- Were there any confusing aspects about the process?
+- Any other comments?

+# Setup your Cleaning Schedule
+## Process
+- Attempt to create a schedule for when you are typically able to clean and/or not clean

 ## Evaluation
 - Did you have any difficulties with the process?